-We're excited to introduce our new venue for the West Edge Festival 2017: Pacific Pipe Oakland, the abandoned warehouse at 1391 W. Grand Avenue in West Oakland.
+We're excited to introduce our new venue for the West Edge Festival 2017: Pacific Pipe Oakland, the abandoned warehouse near 1908 Poplar St. in West Oakland.

 Please click here to read the press release announcing the new space.
 Images are available to download below.